tendenci/tendenci/tendenci/themes/t7-tendenci2018/README.md

 * [Github](https://github.com/tendenci)

 ## Bugs and Issues
 Having an issue with this template?
-Please submit here on [Tendenci's Base Theme Github](https://github.com/tendenci/tendenci-base-theme/issues).
+Please submit here on [Tendenci's Github](https://github.com/tendenci/tendenci/issues).

 ## Copyright and License
 Copyright Tendenci — The Open Source AMS, 2017 under the GPU license.